zcstarr/modelcontextprotocol/docs/specification/draft/basic/authorization.md

   [OAuth 2.0 Dynamic Client Registration Protocol](https://datatracker.ietf.org/doc/html/rfc7591)
 - MCP servers with non-localhost redirect URIs **SHOULD** support Dynamic Client Registration.
-- MCP servers with localhost redirect URIs **OPTIONALLY** support Dynamic Client Registration.
+- MCP servers with localhost redirect URIs **MAY** support Dynamic Client Registration.

-Note that are not required to support Dynamic Client Registration.
+Note that it is not required to support Dynamic Client Registration.
 MCP clients that do not support Dynamic Client Registration need to provide alternative ways to obtain a client id (and if applicable client secret).